-This security target includes by reference the Security Problem Definition from the [PSD], [MOD_AO_V1.0], and [MOD_VI_V1.0].
+This security target includes by reference the Security Problem Definition from the [PSD], [MOD\AO\V1.0], and [MOD\VI\V1.0].
 The Security Problem Definition consists of threats that a conformant TOE is expected to address and assumptions about the operational environment of the TOE.

 In general, the [PSD] has presented a Security Problem Definition appropriate for peripheral sharing devices.
-The ATEN Secure KVM Switch Series supports KVM (USB Keyboard/Mouse, analog audio (out), DisplayPort, DVI-I and HDMI video) peripheral switch functionality by combining a 2/4/8 port KVM switch, an audio output port, and a USB authentication device (CAC port and smart card).
+The ATEN Secure KVM Switch Series supports KVM (USB Keyboard/Mouse, analog audio (out), DisplayPort, DVI-I and HDMI video) peripheral switch functionality by combining a 2/4/8 port KVM switch, and an audio output port.
 As such, the [PSD] Security Problem Definition applies to the TOE.